Scheldeprijs

 Since 2021, a women's edition of Scheldeprijs is held on the same day as the men's race, starting and finishing in Schoten, approximately 136 kilometres in distance.
-Lorena Wiebes won the inaugural edition.

 History

 The first Scheldeprijs was organised by the Antwerp branch of the Belgian cycling federation (BWB) on 8 July 1907, making it the oldest cycling race in Flanders.
 In its early years it started and ended in Antwerp, finishing at the now demolished Zurenborg velodrome.
 Later the start moved to Merksem and then Deurne, on the outskirts of Antwerp.
 In 1996, the start moved back to the centre of Antwerp.
 The inaugural race in 1907 was won by Frenchman Maurice Léturgie.
 It would be 46 years before another non-Belgian – Dutchman Hans Dekkers – triumphed in 1953.

 From the 1980s until 2009, the race was held in mid-April on the Wednesday following Paris–Roubaix.
 In 2010, when the Scheldeprijs was purchased by Flanders Classics, the event swapped dates with Gent–Wevelgem and has since been held on the Wednesday between the Tour of Flanders and Paris–Roubaix.
 It has formerly been known as Scheldeprijs Schoten and Scheldeprijs Vlaanderen.
 (Note: Until the 1990s, English language sources tended to refer to the race by the French translation of its name (Grand Prix de l'Escaut), even though the race has always been held wholly within Dutch-speaking territory.)
 Since 2010, the race is simply known as Scheldeprijs.

 Prominent winners include Eddy Merckx, Rik Van Looy, Mario Cipollini, Freddy Maertens, Roger De Vlaeminck, Erik Zabel, Briek Schotte, Stan Ockers, Georges Ronsse, Mark Cavendish, and Tom Boonen.
 German sprinter Marcel Kittel holds the record for most wins with five victories between 2012 and 2017.
 Belgian classics specialist Johan Museeuw, who finished second in 1992 and 1997, chose the 2004 event as his final race, saying, "I could have retired after Paris–Roubaix but I felt it important that my last race should be in Belgium.
 The Scheldeprijs is a great race and I especially love the start on Antwerp's market place."